omriiii/potg/README.md

 * Add a loading menu?
 * Add my twitter handle thing somewhere
 * Make `.menu` use angularJS to hide and show instead of all of that digustng jquery :Q
+* Make `.menu-input` or something so that I won't use margin-bottom on `input` but something more modular and clean